St. Louis, Missouri

 Breaded chicken waffle sandwich.
 Two waffles covering a breaded chicken patty covered in maple bacon gravy sauce.
 The sandwich comes with a side of queso tater tots.

-New food at Busch Stadium for 2019
+New food at Busch Stadium

 The Mega Slice - this hand-crafted pizza slice is 16-inches long and is topped with a sauce made in house.